Susan Wojcicki

-Wojcicki has worked in the technology industry for over twenty years.
+Wojcicki worked in the technology industry for over twenty years.
 She became involved in the creation of Google in 1998 when she rented out her garage as an office to the company's founders.
-She worked as Google's first marketing manager in 1999, and later led the company's online advertising business and original video service.
+She worked as Google's first marketing manager in 1999, leading the company's online advertising business and original video service.
 After observing the success of YouTube, she suggested that Google should buy it; the deal was approved for $1.65 billion in 2006.
-She was appointed CEO of YouTube in 2014.
-She resigned as CEO in 2023.
+She was appointed CEO of YouTube in 2014, serving until resigning in February 2023.

-Early life
+Early life and education

-Susan Diane Wojcicki was born in Santa Clara County, California, on July 5, 1968, the daughter of Esther Wojcicki, an American journalist, and Stanley Wojcicki, a Polish physics professor at Stanford University.
+Susan Diane Wojcicki was born in Santa Clara, California, on July 5, 1968, the daughter of Esther Wojcicki, an American journalist, and Stanley Wojcicki, a Polish physics professor at Stanford University.
 Her maternal grandparents were Russian Jewish immigrants.
-Her paternal grandfather, Franciszek Wójcicki, was a Polish politician who had been elected MP during the 1947 Polish legislative election.
-Her paternal grandmother, Janina Wójcicka Hoskins, was a Polish-American librarian at the Library of Congress and was responsible for building the largest collection of Polish material in the U.S. She has two sisters: Janet, a doctor of anthropology and epidemiology, and Anne, an entrepreneur who is the co-founder and CEO of 23andMe.
+Her paternal grandfather, Franciszek Wójcicki, was a Polish politician who was elected MP during the 1947 Polish legislative election.
+Her paternal grandmother, Janina Wójcicka Hoskins, was a Polish-American librarian at the Library of Congress and was responsible for building the largest collection of Polish material in the U.S. She had two sisters: Janet, a doctor of anthropology and epidemiology, and Anne, an entrepreneur who is the co-founder and CEO of 23andMe.

 Wojcicki grew up on the Stanford campus, where mathematical scientist George Dantzig was her neighbor.
 She attended Gunn High School in Palo Alto, California, and wrote for the school newspaper.
 Her first business was selling "spice ropes" door-to-door at the age of eleven.
 A humanities major in college, she took her first computer science class as a senior.
 She studied history and literature at Harvard University and graduated with honors in 1990.
-She originally planned on getting a PhD in economics and pursuing a career in academia, but changed her plans when she discovered an interest in technology.
+She originally planned on getting a PhD in economics and pursuing a career in academia but changed her plans when she discovered an interest in technology.
 She also received her MS in economics in 1993 from the University of California, Santa Cruz, and an MBA in 1998 from the UCLA Anderson School of Management.

 Career

 Before Google

-Before becoming Google's first marketing manager in 1999, Wojcicki worked in marketing at Intel Corporation in Santa Clara, California, and was a management consultant at Bain & Company and R.B.
+Before becoming Google's first marketing manager in 1999, Wojcicki worked in marketing at Intel Corporation in Santa Clara, California, and was a management consultant at Bain & Company and at R.B.
 Webber & Company.